osm2pgsql-dev/osm2pgsql/CONTRIBUTING.md

 If performance testing with a full planet import is required, indicate what needs testing in a pull request.

+## Coverage reports

+To create coverage reports, set `BUILD_COVERAGE` in the CMake config to `ON`, compile and run the tests.
+Then run `make coverage`.
+This will generate a coverage report in `coverage/index.html` in the build directory.

+For this to work you need a coverage tool installed.
+For GCC this is `gcov`, for Clang this is `llvm-cov` in the right version.
+CMake will automatically try to find the correct tool.
+In any case the tool `gcovr` is used to create the report.

 ## Maintainers

 The current maintainers of osm2pgsql are [Sarah Hoffmann](https://github.com/lonvia/)